Back to StorageRadar

 Rate limited

-Requests are rate-limited per token (default: 60 requests/min, configurable).
+Requests are rate-limited per token.
 This prevents runaway AI agents from hammering the local server.

 Full audit log

-Every tool call is logged locally to ~/Library/Application Support/StorageRadar/mcp-audit-log.json: timestamp, token ID, tool name, parameters, response size, latency, and any errors.
+Every tool call is logged locally to ~/Library/Application Support/StorageRadar/mcp-audit-log.json with timestamp, token ID, tool name, parameters, response size, latency, and errors.

 What the MCP endpoint cannot do